ioccc-src/winner/2001/dgbeards/README.md

     make
 ```

 There is an alternate version based on the author's remarks.
-See [alternate
+See [Alternate
 code](#alternate-code) below for more details.